jpan999/py-assistant/README.md

             c) Normal training config
     3) Future work: Due to the complications for credits, we are not able to perform fine-tuning.
 After receiving the credits, we are going to fine-tune StarCoder on code summarization, get the LoRA matrices, and merge them into StarCoder along with code translation and generation tasks.

+Sprint 3:
+* Progress & Contributions:
+    * Tess:
+        1) Successfully implemented the Retrieval-Augmented Generation (RAG) functionality on the "Code_Summarization" page utilizing LangChain.
+This enhancement allows users to upload multiple files for embedding, enabling the RAG system to efficiently retrieve the most relevant documents based on a user's query.
+Consequently, this system provides precise answers by leveraging the context provided by the user's input.
+        2) Demo day plan: Tess will include further developments to the LLM Chatbot page.
+Should our efforts to fine-tune our model for the final demo prove successful, Tess will integrate this optimized model for the specified tasks.
+Additionally, Tess is set to expand the chatbot's functionality by incorporating advanced prompting techniques, such as the Chain-of-Thought approach, to enhance its utility and user experience.
+On the demo day, Tess will showcase the capabilities of Py-assistant end-to-end, using different LLM backends for specific coding tasks.

 * Testing Instruction:
     * Code Translation: To evaluate the capabilities of our code translator, users are encouraged to initially present the chatbot with a Python script that incorporates distinct Python libraries (like OpenAI), enabling the chatbot to determine its incompatibility for translation to the chosen target language.
     Subsequently, users should submit a Python file featuring an object-oriented programming structure to the chatbot, which will allow for an accurate translation of the content into the corresponding language of choice.
+    * Code Summarization: We invite users to explore the capabilities of the Retrieval-Augmented Generation (RAG) feature by uploading 3-4 Python files and posing a specific question concerning the code.
+Following this, users will experience the RAG system in action, as it responds to the query using retrieved source documents to provide context and deliver accurate answers.